ipld/ipld/schemas/migration.md

 - Using a dummy union to get nominative typing at the document root.
   - e.g. `{"foo": {...}}`, using "foo" as the type+version hint.
-    The union is has only single member, and we use this in concert with multiple schemas and probing: it returns quickly in the case of a non-match.
+    The union has only single member, and we use this in concert with multiple schemas and probing: it returns quickly in the case of a non-match.
   - Any union representation will do.
     - Keyed unions: `{"foo-v2": {...}}`
     - Envelope unions: `{"version": "2", "content":{...}}`
 	- Inline unions: `{"version": "2", ...}`
 	- A single-member struct would also fit the pattern, being functionally equivalent to a keyed union.
   - See the schema-schema for an example of this!
 - Using a "version" union (with multiple members).
   - e.g. `{"version": "1.2.3", "data":{...}}`